How to Market a Book – Kindle eBook Marketing, Blog Tours & More

 So… the hardest part is over.
 You’ve written the book.
 You’ve edited the book.
 You’ve released the book.

 Needless to say, marketing is the most important part of your book’s success.

-The first step is to make sure that you have a marketable cover and attention-grabbing book summary.
+The first step in how to market a book is to make sure that you have a marketable cover and attention-grabbing book summary.
 Because once word starts getting out about your book, you want to make sure it grasps the full attention of your audience and makes readers want to buy it.

 (Side note: I hired an editor to help write my summary – I found the book title and summary to be the hardest parts.
 I also went through 5 different book covers before I found THE ONE.
 So take your time, and don’t release anything until it’s 100% the way you want it.)

 Once everything is perfected, polished and ready to go, here are the necessary steps to take to ensure that your book is marketed successfully:

 The first way to spread the word about your book is through friends and family.
 And the easiest way to do that is through social media.
 You can post your book’s Amazon link on Facebook, Twitter, Pinterest, your blog… wherever you have the most followers.